Email counselling (Part 2) - What is the disinhibition effect?

-This disinhibition can be quite different when using video call or email for sessions.
+This disinhibition can be quite different when using video call in comparison with email for sessions.
 One of the reasons for this is due to the difference in being seen vs unseen.

-However, not being able to see and hear each other is not always positive as the lack of social cues can provoke therapeutic uncertainty which Smithson (2008) in (Francis-Smith, C. (2014) p37) talks about as this “probability/randomness” leaving the client wondering if/when a response will be sent.
-Which is why it’s essential as a counsellor to agree a time frame when you will respond to the client’s email.
+However, not being able to see and hear each other is not always positive as the lack of social cues can provoke therapeutic uncertainty which Smithson (2008) in (Francis-Smith, C. (2014) p37) talks about as this 'probability/randomness' leaving the client wondering if/when a response will be sent.
+For this reason it’s essential, as a counsellor, to agree a time frame within which you will respond to the client’s email.

 The ‘unseen nature’ present in email counselling can also enable clients to idealise their therapist which can be empowering, particularly if they have been let down in the past by professionals (Dunn in Weitz (ed.), 2014).